Jbudnick/Covid-19-Forecasting/README.md

 ## Future Plans/Ideas for improvement
 - Experiment using different thresholds for training/test split, modify parameters for random forest (max_depth, gini/entropy, etc)
+- Monitor additional states
+- Provide better/varying parameters for prediction matrix - mobility parameters were assumed constant for predicted future
-- Consider other models
+- Consider trying other regression models
 - Import more features from other data sources:
     - Look at South Korea data - use that to predict into future?
     - Bring in data from travel from other countries - maybe that would help? https://travel.trade.gov/view/m-2017-I-001/index.asp
-- Monitor additional states
+    - Weather data - Rumors that the virus doesn't do well in warm/humid conditions
 - Forecast out futher; hopefully will be able to pinpoint a recovery date range
-- Pursue original goal of predicting economic recovery; forecast recovery out further and use recession unemployment data to forecast recovery
+- Pursue original goal of predicting economic recovery; forecast recovery out further and use recession unemployment data to forecast
 - Use web-scraping and NLP to analyze the type of words being used in recent economic news (ratio of words such as "lockdown", "quarantine", "extended" to words like "protest", "end", "open") to determine better scaling factors for my prediction matrix